functional-patterns/gof/proxy/README.md

 Proxy and  [Decorator](../decorator/README.md)  have the same structure.
 Only difference between the patterns in functional programming is the purpose.

-- Fit : Fluent
+- Applicability : Natural
-- Complexity : Simple
+- Complexity : Trivial

 ### Examples